 Because this is a Duke flowgate, we reviewed the accuracy of the AFC process by analyzing how close the flow in real time corresponded to the forecasted flows.
-We reviewed days when the low Base AFC was coincident with refusals, and found that on these days, the flowgate was overloaded in real-time or the real-time flows were greater than was forecasted.
+We reviewed data from days when the Base AFC values were low, and coincident with refusals.
+We found that on these days, the real-time flows were close to those forecasted in the cases.
+On April 29, the forecast was 95 percent of actual, and on May 11, the forecast was 113 percent of actual.
 Overall, this indicates that the day-ahead studies were accurate predictors of real-time conditions for this flowgate.